checkmarx-ts/VSTS-Plugin/overview.md

     j.
 Vulnerability Threshold – Available only if Synchronous mode is enabled.
 Set the maximum number of vulnerabilities allowable before the scan fails
 2. Control options
     a.
 Enabled - Clear this check box if you want to disable a step.
 This is a handy option if a step is not working correctly or if you need to focus on other parts of the process.
     b.
-Continue on error –
-    If an error occurs in this step, and this check box is:
+Continue on error - If an error occurs in this step, and this check box is:
+      1. Cleared: The build fails and no subsequent steps are run.
+      2. Selected: The build will be partially successful at best, and the next step is run
+      3. Always run – control option is enabled for the rollback task, so that the script can get executed when any of the tasks in the job fail.
     c.
-Cleared: The build fails and no subsequent steps are run.
-    d.
-Selected: The build will be partially successful at best, and the next step is run
-    e.
-Always run – control option is enabled for the rollback task, so that the script can get executed when any of the tasks in the job fail.
-    f.
-Scan Timeout (hours) – enter the number of hours to allow the scan to run before timing out.
+Scan Timeout (minutes) – enter the number of minutes to allow the scan to run before timing out.